 Search ImagingPixel for Images by Camera or Lens

-Olympus Pen EE, EE (EL) 35mm Half-Frame Film Camera Reviews
+Olympus Pen EE, EE (EL) 35mm Half Frame Film Cameras

 Film Camera Review: Olympus Pen EE

-A quick look review of the Olympus Pen EE and Pen EE (EL), the first 35mm half-frame cameras produced for the mass market.
+A look back at the Olympus Pen EE and Pen EE (EL), the first 35mm half-frame cameras produced for the mass market.

 The Olympus Pen EE, introduced by Olympus in 1959, was the first fully automatic exposure 35mm half-frame camera launched for the mass market.
 When debuted, the very successful Pen EE was the smallest camera to use regular 135 film cassettes, or as commonly referred to, a 35mm film cassette.
 Images were captured on an 18mm x 24mm film frame, half the size of the regular full-frame image, orientated vertically.